CivilServiceUSA/coding-culture/README.md

 ![Civil Services Logo](https://raw.githubusercontent.com/CivilServiceUSA/api/master/docs/img/logo.png "Civil Services Logo")

-__Civil Services__ is a collection of tools that make it possible for citizens to be apart of what is happening in their Local, State & Federal Governments.
+__Civil Services__ is a collection of tools that make it possible for citizens to be a part of what is happening in their Local, State & Federal Governments.

 Coding Culture